gerrowadat/nomad-dns-exporter/README.md

 Modify and use nomad-dns-exporter.hcl to run your nomad job.
 I'm lazy and run it as a system job, and point bind at a subset of my nomad clients.
 You can do something smarter ifyalike.

+In particular, make sure NOMAD_HOST is pointed at an actual address for a nomad client in your cluster.
+I get away with using the current client's hostname because I run a client and a server everywhere on my small homelab, YMMV.

 In bind, add this to your nomad.conf.local:

 ```